crypdick/decalmlutils/README.md

 **decalmlutils** is a lightweight python library that contains functions and code snippets that I use in my everyday research with Machine Learning.

-I created this repo because I was tired of always looking up same code from older projects and I wanted to gain some experience in building a Python library.
+I created this repo because I was tired of always looking up same code from older projects.
 By making this available to everyone it gives me easy access to code I use frequently and it can help others in their machine learning work.
 If you find any bugs or something doesn't make sense please feel free to open an issue.